nolleh/rsp/README.md

 basically, follow [google c++ style guide](https://google.github.io/styleguide/cppguide.html)
 - but used c++20 features(my curiosity) if needed, which is opposite that guide
+- but used snakecase on class names (except proto)
+- but used snakecase on function names

+used cpplint, which will be checked in CI level.

 ## project